yonch/memory-collector/docs/collection.md

 ## Overview

-The Memory Collector project aims to provide deep visibility into memory subsystem interference patterns in Kubernetes environments.
-To achieve this, we plan to build an initial collector that captures high-resolution telemetry data from individual machines.
+Our telemetry strategy prioritizes high-resolution, low-level data collection to build a foundation for understanding memory subsystem interference.
+By focusing on simplicity and data quality in the initial collector, we can enable rapid iteration and validation of detection algorithms.

+**The key aspects of our approach are:**

+- Collect per-process, per-core metrics at 1 millisecond granularity to capture interference at a meaningful timescale
+- Collect per-process cache occupancy metrics at 1 millisecond granularity
+- Generate synchronized datasets for joint analysis
+- Implement in stages to manage complexity

-**This "firehose" telemetry will enable us to build a big data dataset for offline analysis, allowing us to identify patterns and develop algorithms for real-time interference detection.**
+**This "firehose" telemetry will enable us to build a dataset for offline analysis, allowing us to identify patterns and develop algorithms for real-time interference detection.**

 ## Telemetry Collection